bem/bem-components/common.blocks/popup/popup.en.md

 If there were no such relations, the parent popup block will be closed on mouse click on the child block regardless of the fact that `autoclosable` modifier is set to `true`.

-This means that with `autoclosable` modifier toggled block will close itself and close all of it children on mouse click outside block's window or it child's window.
+This means that if `autoclosable` modifier set block will close itself and close all of it children on mouse click outside block's window or it child's window.

 Child popup blocks can be regarded as a chain of 1 → 2 → 3 → 4.
 By clicking on the second element of chain, third and forth will be closed.
 By clicking on first, the second, third and forth will be closed.
 On click outside of any popup window of the chain element all popups will be closed.